kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 There are two main steps to setup validation for the snapshot objects.
 The kubernetes API server must be configured to connect to the webhook server, and the webhook server must be deployed and reachable.
 Make sure to take a look at the [prerequisites](#background-on-admission-webhooks) before deploying.

 A sample script will be provided which will handle the deployment of TLS certificates.
 It is not considered production ready and users are encouraged to use their own certificate management process.
 The demo will create certificates as a secret in the cluster and mount them as a volume.
-The `ValidatingWebhookConfiguration` will need to be updated with the CA bundle.
+The `ValidatingWebhookConfiguration` will need to be updated with the cluster admin bundle.

 ### Kubernetes API Server Configuration